sitthiph/Bug-Tracker/README.md

 ### Customers

-Software development team.
-It can be that of a personal level team or enterprise-level team.
+Software development team at a personal level team or enterprise-level team.

 ### Functionality